 The fishing communities that utilize the Lease Area consist of small, family businesses, complex multi-vessel companies, and individual fishermen.
-Vessels using the area may be resident in a local port, operate from a regional port outside of New Jersey and/or move seasonally between multiple ports.
+Vessels using the area may be residents of a local New Jersey port, operate from a regional port outside of NJ and/or move seasonally between multiple ports.
 The fishing industry is complex in that regard.